Add Subtract Multiply Divide Integers

 The Number Line: A Visual Aid

 The number line is a powerful tool for visualizing integer operations.
-It represents integers as points on a line, with zero at the center, positive integers to the right, and negative integers to the left.
+And it represents integers as points on a line, with zero at the center, positive integers to the right, and negative integers to the left.
 Addition can be visualized as movement along the number line; subtraction as movement in the opposite direction; multiplication as repeated addition or subtraction; and division as finding how many times one number fits into another.
 Using the number line can greatly enhance your understanding and ability to solve integer problems, particularly for beginners.

 Combining Operations: Order of Operations (PEMDAS/BODMAS)